 Webpages lacking a reference to the services may be acceptable if they show use of the mark in rendering the services.
 See TMEP §1301.04(i), Example 14 (OUTERNAUTS).

 Webpages from social-networking websites should be scrutinized to ensure that the mark is properly associated with the identified services.
-Some applicants may mistakenly mischaracterize their services as “social networking” because they assume that advertising or promoting their non-social-networking services via a social-networking website means they are providing social-networking services.
-For instance, an applicant may mistakenly file an application for “online social-networking services” and provide a Facebook® webpage as a specimen when, in fact, they operate a pet store and are only using the Facebook® website to advertise the pet store and communicate information to and messages with actual and potential customers.
+Some applicants may mistakenly mischaracterize their services as "social networking" because they assume that advertising or promoting their non-social-networking services via a social-networking website means they are providing social-networking services.
+For instance, an applicant may mistakenly file an application for "online social-networking services" and provide a Facebook® webpage as a specimen when, in fact, they operate a pet store and are only using the Facebook® website to advertise the pet store and communicate information to and messages with actual and potential customers.
 Such a specimen is not acceptable for the social-networking services since it does not demonstrate that the applicant is providing these services.
+See In re Florists' Transword Delivery, Inc., 119 USPQ2d at 1057 ("[A]n applicant generally will not be able to rely on use of its social media account to support an application for registration of a mark for [the service of creating an online community for users].").